 Wherever possible, use numbers to demonstrate your achievements – for example, the amount of time saved thanks to your innovation, or percentage increase in sales.

 You might be tempted to compensate for having no relevant experience by bulking out your CV with irrelevant detail and long paragraphs, but our advice is – don’t!

 Hiring managers will see right through this and are likely to be turned off by large chunks of text and lots of overinflated points.

 Instead, keep things as concise as possible.
 Highlight important details with short, snappy bullet points – the aim is to make key information as easy to find as possible.

 Use keywords throughout your CV when describing your work experience, essential skills and qualifications.
 Refer to the job description to see what keywords the employer is looking for i.e. ‘project management’, ‘team leadership’, or ‘attention to detail’.

 A great CV with no experience works best when coupled with a solid cover letter.

 Your cover letter will be particularly important if you don’t have relevant work experience, as it gives you a chance to expand on how your skills from other life experiences can transfer to the job.

 Point out your most relevant skills and attributes and explain how they’ll translate into success in the role.

-Be specific and include concrete examples and details – really spell out what makes you right for the job.
+Be specific and include concrete examples and details – really spell out what makes you right for the particular job.

 Breaking into a field can be difficult, but if you know how to make a good CV with no work experience in that industry you’ll be much more likely to get an interview.